Wildrose Party: Defections

 On November 3, 2014, Joe Anglin (Rimbey-Rocky Mountain House-Sundre) quit the caucus to sit as an Independent MLA stating that he had found out he was out to be expelled due to his public criticisms of Smith's advisers.
 Anglin had previously lost his bid to be renominated in his riding as Wildrose's candidate for the next provincial election.

 On November 24, 2014 Kerry Towle, (Innisfail-Sylvan Lake), and Ian Donovan, (Little Bow) crossed the floor to join the ruling PC Party's caucus giving the turmoil within the Wildrose Party, uncertainty about Smith's leadership and confidence in Prentice as reasons for their move.

-On December 17, 2014, Smith confirmed she and eight other Wildrose members – Rob Anderson, Gary Bikman, Rod Fox, Jason Hale, Bruce McAllister, Blake Pedersen, Bruce Rowe and Jeff Wilson – would cross the floor to the Progressive Conservative caucus, with Smith saying "Under Premier Prentice’s strong leadership, I believe we can work together to lead Alberta with a renewed focus on the values and principles that we share."
+On December 17, 2014, Smith confirmed she and eight other Wildrose members – Rob Anderson, Gary Bikman, Rod Fox, Jason Hale, Bruce McAllister, Blake Pedersen, Bruce Rowe and Jeff Wilson – would cross the floor to the Progressive Conservative caucus, with Smith saying "Under Premier Prentice's strong leadership, I believe we can work together to lead Alberta with a renewed focus on the values and principles that we share."
 The action followed several days of rumours and a PC caucus meeting in which that party agreed to accept the Wildrose members.
 Smith said that several conversations with Prentice revealed that they shared much common ground, particularly on fiscal issues.
 Ultimately, she concluded that it made little sense for her to continue in opposition.
-"If you’re going to be the official Opposition leader," she said, "you have to really want to take down the government and really take down the premier.
+"If you're going to be the official Opposition leader," she said, "you have to really want to take down the government and really take down the premier.
 I don't want to take down this premier.
 I want this premier to succeed."

 This reduced the Wildrose caucus to five members.
 In her formal resignation letter to the Wildrose executive, Smith asked that all party members vote on a "reunification resolution" to merge the Wildrose and PC parties; a request which the party executive rejected.
 This development angered many party members and provoked widespread controversy.
 Wildrose has stated that "At no time has the Wildrose Party been approached by any representative of the PCAA regarding a merger, combination, partnership or alliance.
-Yesterday’s events are confined to nine former Wildrose MLAs who opted to cross the floor without consulting the Wildrose Party."
+Yesterday's events are confined to nine former Wildrose MLAs who opted to cross the floor without consulting the Wildrose Party."

 The defections placed Wildrose in a tie with the Liberals for the second most seats but the Speaker ruled that Wildrose would continue as the Official Opposition based on prior precedent.
 Official Opposition status comes with additional funding and privileges.
+In the wake of the mass floor crossing, new leader Brian Jean stated that each candidate must sign a contract, under which they would need to pay a $100,000 fine if they intend to cross the floor to another party.